Olav Fykse Tveit: Activities

 Tveit is a member of the WCC Faith and Order Plenary Commission, co-chair of the WCC Palestine Israel Ecumenical Forum core group, a member of the board of directors and executive committee of the Christian Council of Norway, moderator of the Church of Norway - Islamic Council of Norway contact group and also of the Jewish Congregation contact group.
 He is also a member of the Inter-Faith Council of Norway and a member of the board of trustees of Norwegian Church Aid.

 As general secretary of the World Council of Churches, Tveit has led the fellowship of churches through such gatherings as the International Ecumenical Peace Convocation (Kingston, Jamaica, 2011) and the 10th Assembly of the WCC (Busan, Republic of Korea, 2013).
-He has also been instrumental in leadership of international consultations on such topics as climate change, peacemaking and refugee resettlement.
+He has also been involved in international consultations on such topics as climate change, peacemaking and refugee resettlement.

 In 2012, Tveit received the Friends of the Armenians Award for his advocacy worldwide.
 In 2013, King Abdullah II of Jordan presented him with the Al-Hussein Decoration for Distinguished Service in the field of inter-religious dialogue and cooperation in pursuit of peace among peoples.

 In 2015, Hanshin University in Seoul, Republic of Korea, awarded him an honorary doctorate in recognition of his vision of unity, justice and peace.

 Rev. Dr Olav Fykse Tveit has accepted an invitation from the Global Partnership to End Violence Against Children to serve on the organization's board of directors.

 Tveit also serves as a co-president of Religions for Peace.